 The strategy, planning and architecture system is now mature.
 You have refined the planning balance between now, near and far.
 While short term oversight of priorities and execution effectiveness continues, strategy and planning now looks further down the road — at least 12 to 18 months ahead.
 Projects with long lag times are under active consideration, including significant technology platform upgrades, reorganizations and workflow redesigns.

 At this stage, emphasis shifts back to the generative imperative.
 Now that your first product has established itself in the market, it’s time to expand.
 This expansion may be into new segments, or new geographic markets, or to adjacent product offerings aimed at your existing ideal customer profile.
 The product discovery system returns to center stage as the vehicle for product expansion.
 One or more experimentation domain teams are created to advance the work of the product discovery system.

-The accounting system runs like an engine.
+The accounting system runs like a Porsche engine.
 Audits prove that numbers are accurate and controls are working.
 Roles have diversified.
 Multiple domain teams are at work and self-organized.
 These teams pursue continuous improvement, and work with adjacent technical teams where appropriate.
 These development teams focus on the automation of low-variation human steps.

 The control system is beginning to mature.
 Holes are being filled in areas such as security and insurance coverage.

 The cash management system has diversified and matured.
 The banking relationship has expanded to include diverse services such as foreign exchange management and various types of debt instruments.
 You have access to new forms of capital, from venture debt to late stage growth equity to private equity.

 The corporate development system has matured.
 You now manage a steady pipeline of acquisition prospects and filter them through a well designed vetting process.
 You have a tight process from term sheet to final deal, and a tight post-acquisition integration process.
 You have to differentiate your integration approach, depending on the acquisition thesis.